HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T1/README.md

 5. Unblock the programs using the firewall

+	- When windows asks whether to allow network access for Python, be sure to allow for both private and public networks.

+		<img width="400" alt="" src="https://i.imgur.com/2lRvYge.jpg">

 			- *Note: If your host (broker) for messages is not localhost.
 DISABLE your Firewall or Ensure that the required ports for MQTT (typically 1883 or 8883 for secure connections) are open and accessible.*

-		<img width="400" alt="" src="https://i.imgur.com/2lRvYge.jpg">

 ### Installing Unity and Starting a Project